jan-revay/initPC/Ubuntu/MANUAL_INIT_STEPS.md

 - ubuntustudio-lowlatency-settings (kernel parameters)
 - ubuntustudio-performance-tweaks (pam_limits a.s.o.)
 - optionally other packages from the Ubuntu Studio Installer
-- ubuntustudio-audio-config - set PW quantum to 128
+- ubuntustudio-audio-config - set PW/jack quantum to 256
 - edit /etc/security/limits.d/30-ubuntustudio-audio.conf  - uncomment #@audio   -  nice      -19 and #@pipewire - nice -19
+- PW quantum - set to 256

+### Focusrite Scarlet 2i2 config

+- install focusrite control GUI
+- set 2i2 into pro audio mode in Pipewire
+- create a virtual source for AUX0

 Setup: <https://ubuntustudio.org/audio-configuration/>

+### Chrome - disable automatic volume adjustment

+When clipping in 2i2 with google chrome, system mic volume is lowered.
+This messes up recordings.
+To disable set these in chrome://flags/  :

+- #enable-webrtc-allow-input-volume-adjustment - DISABLED
+- #enable-webrtc-apm-downmix-capture-audio-method - DISABLED

 ## Other